How Much Does a Siberian Husky Cost?

 Monthly costs for a Siberian Husky range from $161 to $304.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Siberian Husky expensive to own compared to other cats?
+Is a Siberian Husky expensive to own compared to other dogs?

 Siberian Huskys cost about the same as the average dog.
 A typical dog costs around $2,800 per year, and siberian huskys at $1,936–$3,652/year fall right in line due to their medium-sized size and moderate health profile.